What is Passionflower?

 Passionflower improves sleep quality through its sedative properties.
 This plant contains compounds, such as flavonoids and alkaloids, that calm the central nervous system.
 They bind to GABA receptors in the brain, which regulate sleep and relaxation.
 Passionflower's sedative properties can help individuals fall asleep faster and and sleep longer.

 Anxiety can be a major contributor to sleep disturbances, and passionflower has anxiolytic effects and can reduce anxiety levels in individuals.
 Several studies have shown that it is as effective as prescription drugs, such as benzodiazepines, in reducing anxiety symptoms.

 Passionflower was also proven effective in treating patients undergoing anxiety-provoking surgical procedures.

-Patients undergoing surgery had decreased anxiety scores 10 minutes and 30 minutes after receiving a single oral dose of passionflower.
-What’s more, they didn’t experience any side effects, which is a significant consideration in the presurgical situation.
-(2)
+Patients undergoing surgery had decreased anxiety scores 10 minutes and 30 minutes after receiving passionflower.
+Also, they did not experience any side effects, which is a significant consideration in the presurgical situation.

 Safety and Side Effects